Patronymic: India

-In Tamil Nadu, the use of initials and/or surname is the prerogative of the person, with no strict rules.
-The late chief minister Karunanidhi preferred to be referred to as M. Karunanidhi where the initial M stood for Muthuvel – his father's given name.
-M. Karunanidhi's son prefers to be referred to as M. K. Stalin incorporating both his father's and grandfather's names.
-However M. K. Stalin's son prefers to be referred to as Udhayanidhi Stalin, with Udhayanidhi as his given name and Stalin, his father's given name, as his surname rather than as an initial.
+However, the use of initials and surnames in Tamil Nadu remains flexible, leaving it to the individual's discretion.
+For instance, the late Chief Minister M. Karunanidhi preferred to be addressed as M. Karunanidhi, where "M" stood for his father, Muthuvel's, name.
+His son, M. K. Stalin, incorporates both his father's and grandfather's names, while Stalin's son chooses to go by Udhayanidhi Stalin, using his father's name as his surname rather than as an initial.

-Likewise, cricketer Ravichandran Ashwin, whose father is named Ravichandran, prefers to be referred to as R. Ashwin or Ravichandran Ashwin.
-This is because commentators in sports often call players by their last names only and it would be incorrect to call him by his father's name, therefore he puts his own given name in the last.
+This flexibility extends beyond political figures.
+In sports, cricketer Ravichandran Ashwin, whose father's name is Ravichandran, prefers to be known as "R. Ashwin" or "Ravichandran Ashwin."
+This choice is particularly relevant in sports commentary, where players are often referred to by their surnames.
+Since it would be incorrect to call him by his father's name alone, Ashwin uses his given name in conjunction with his father's name.

-Another upcoming trend is to expand the initials to reflect how they would sound in the native language.
-For example, Karuppiah prefers to be called Pala.
-Karuppiah instead of P. Karuppiah and his son Palaniappan prefers Karu.
-Palaniappan.
-Cinema director Ranjith prefers Pa.
-Ranjith instead of P. Ranjith as Pa sounds closer to the name in Tamil rather than P which sounds like Pe unlike the first syllable Pa.

-Celebrated scientist M. Annadurai would expand his name as Mayilsami Annadurai; however, he has to be referred to as Annadurai as referring to him as Mayilsami would be referring to him with his father's given name which could be embarrassing for him.
+There is also a growing trend in Tamil Nadu to expand initials in ways that align with how names sound in the Tamil language.
+For example, some choose to expand names phonetically, such as "Pala.
+Karuppiah" instead of "P. Karuppiah," or "Pa.
+Ranjith" rather than "P. Ranjith," to reflect a closer approximation of the name in Tamil.

+In the academic and professional world, scientists like M. Annadurai expand their names to "Mayilsami Annadurai," though it would be inappropriate to address him by his father's name, Mayilsami.
+Instead, he is referred to by his given name, Annadurai, underscoring the unique flexibility and personalization that Tamil Nadu's naming conventions allow.

+This evolution in Tamil naming practices highlights both the influence of social justice reforms and the cultural adaptability within the state.
+While Tamil Nadu has largely moved away from caste-based surnames, the naming system retains a focus on individual identity, free from rigid lineage-based structures, distinguishing it from other Indian states.

 While the usage of caste names as surnames/last names is discouraged (but not banned) in Tamil Nadu, such usage by out-of-state people is greeted with indifference.
 So, Lakshmi Menon, Shilpa Shetty, etc. are referred by their preferred names which include their caste names.
 Likewise, old Tamil names with the caste in them are also fully used while referring to them such as Pasumpoan Muthuramalinga Thevar, U.Ve.
-Swaminatha Iyer etc.
+Swaminatha Iyer, V.O Chidambaram Pillai etc.